ManuelPerez83/ManuelPerez83/README.md

 ---

-## Community Involvement:
-*Share any clubs, forums, or organizations you're a part of.*

----

 ## Personal Projects:
 Currently, I am working on developing better social skills to enhance my interpersonal communication and networking abilities.

----

-## Contact Information:
-Feel free to reach out to me at [your.email@example.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile).

 ---